shipuicom/core/README.md

 ### Nice to haves for v1 beta

-- [ ] Create a timepicker component
 - [ ] Multi select menu's that dosn't close when checking an option
 - [ ] Create a datepicker range input component
 - [ ] Add flat and raised versions of alerts
-- [ ] Create a color picker component
 - [ ] Create a gantt chart component
 - [ ] Create simple chart components
   - [ ] Line chart